Aldred Building

-The building resembles New York's Empire State Building, completed the same year, and was built for Aldred and Company Limited, a New York City-based international finance company.
+The building resembles New York's Empire State Building, completed the same year, and was built for John E. Aldred of New York.

-Barott began work on the Aldred Building around 1927, with original design for a building only 12 storeys tall, as building heights were limited to 130 ft in Montreal until the passing of a bylaw allowing taller buildings provided they made use of setbacks to reduce their overall mass, similar to one in New York City.
+Barott began work on the Aldred Building around 1927, with original design for the building only 12 storeys tall, as building heights were limited to 130 ft in Montreal until the passing of a bylaw allowing taller buildings provided they made use of setbacks to reduce their overall mass, similar to one in New York City.

 Barott was able to take advantage of a 1929 clause in the bylaw that allowed buildings on public squares to exceed the then maximum height by up to 200 ft, if certain restrictions were adhered to.
 The building's total floor area is 238946 sqft.

 Materials

 The exterior utilizes Indiana limestone set on a granite base in combination with aluminum spandrels.
 The interior doors are inlaid with white metal, with the exterior gates in bronze.
 Surrounding the doors and covering the walls and floors of the entrance lobby are a variety of marbles, including Belgian Black, Yellow Sienna, Tinos Greek, St. Genevieve Golden Vein, Verde Antique, and Moutonelle.
 Flooring above the ground level is made of terrazzo with brass strips.
 Bronze also makes up the frames for windows of the ground floor bank, and is used in trim throughout the building along with stainless steel.

 The steel structure of the building is supported two floors below street level on a solid concrete mat which is nine feet thick.
 The steel is fireproofed with terra-cotta tiles and supports reinforced concrete floors.
 The steel structure allows for a total of 840 windows, which cover approximately 20 percent of the building's surface area.
 Numerous services in the Aldred Building identify it as a modern structure, including conditioned ventilation in the basement and first nine floors, with fresh air 'washed' and filtered in an air-cleaner.
 Aldred Building features a central vacuum system, an electric time-clock system, an incinerator, paper baler and an ozone machine in the kitchen to eliminate odours.
 All the floors contain built-in ducts for electrical and telephone cables.
-The six high-speed elevators were the most modern available in the day, and were installed by Otis Fensom.
+The six high-speed elevators were the most modern available in the day, and were installed by Otis-Fensom.
 The cars travel at 700 ft per minute and have teak interiors.